 Michael Read, Head of Property Management – Australia at Harvey Norman comments, “Springvale Homemaker Centre is Australia’s premier homemaker centre, featuring a fully integrated Ikea store, anchored by best in class retailers including Harvey Norman, Domayne, Nick Scali, Anaconda and JB Hi-Fi plus 25 other specialty brands.

-“Grosvenor’s successful appointment and subsequent delivery of proactive, consistent and cost-effective maintenance services over the past 12 months at our NSW flagship asset – Penrith Homemaker Centre helped guide our decision to appoint them to Springvale Homemaker Centre upon completion of the tender process.”
+“Grosvenor’s successful appointment and subsequent delivery of proactive, consistent and cost-effective HVAC maintenance services over the past 12 months at our NSW flagship asset – Penrith Homemaker Centre helped guide our decision to appoint them to Springvale Homemaker Centre upon completion of the tender process.”

 “The company has a strong portfolio of retail clients across Australia.
 Grosvenor’s expertise and customer service will enable us to make informed cost management decisions that complement our investment strategy.
 The business’s unique service approach will ensure equipment is well maintained, enabling customers to have an enhanced shopping experience and retailers a comfortable working environment.
 Energy improvements and defects have already been identified to further improve overall centre efficiency,” he added.